Performance Tuning#

 According to the FastAPI documentation, def endpoint functions are called in a separate threadpool, so you might observe many requests running at the same time inside one replica, and this scenario might cause OOM or resource starvation.
 In this case, you can try to use async def to control the workload performance.

 Are you using async def in your callable?
 If you are using asyncio and hitting the same queuing issue mentioned above, you might want to increase max_ongoing_requests.
-Serve sets a low number (100) by default so the client gets proper backpressure.
-You can increase the value in the deployment decorator; e.g., @serve.deployment(max_ongoing_requests=1000).
+By default, Serve sets this to a low value (5) to ensure clients receive proper backpressure.
+You can increase the value in the deployment decorator; for example, @serve.deployment(max_ongoing_requests=1000).

 Set an end-to-end request timeout#